 Another strong risk factor is family history.
 Your father, brother, or another close blood relative may have had prostate cancer.
 This means your risk for the disease is higher, especially if they were diagnosed before age 60.

-Inherited genetic factors may be related to 5 to 10 percent of prostate cancers.
-Our clinical genetics experts can help assess your actual level of risk for the disease and give you advice about prostate cancer screening and other options.
+Between 5 and 10 out of every 100 prostate cancers may be related to inherited genetic factors.
+Our clinical genetics experts can assess your personal level of risk.
+They can give you advice about prostate cancer screening and other options.

 Prostate cancer is more common among African Americans than Caucasians.
 African Americans also more likely to have advanced prostate cancer when they’re diagnosed.

 If you have symptoms of the disease, you may be more at risk.
 The main symptoms include an urge to urinate often or painful ejaculation.

 It is possible to lower your risk for prostate cancer through your lifestyle and diet choices.

 A healthy diet and lifestyle are associated with overall wellness.
 Research studies show diet and lifestyle may play a role in prostate cancer and its recurrence (when cancer comes back).

 - Achieving and maintaining a healthy body weight

 - Eating a balanced, mostly plant-based diet

 - Limiting red meat and avoiding processed meat